determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ^^^^^^^^^^^^^^^^^^

 The optional number of GPUs for the AWS instance type.
-This is used in conjunction with the ``instance_type`` in order to specify types which are not listed in the ``instance_type`` list above.
+This is used in conjunction with the ``instance_type`` in order to specify types that are not listed in the ``instance_type`` list above.
 Note that some GPUs may not be supported. **WARNING**: *be sure to specify the correct number of GPUs to ensure that provisioner launches the correct number of instances.*

 ``cpu_slots_allowed``
 ^^^^^^^^^^^^^^^^^^^^^